 But as De Rossi would soon admit, as she tottered into the real-deal spotlight as the partner of one of the most famous openly gay women in the world, she hadn't really been living her life all the way out.

 De Rossi let photographs taken of her with Gregorini over the course of their two-year relationship, during which they lived for a time together in Vancouver, do the talking for her.
-But she herself would change the subject when interviewers asked if she was gay.
-She didn't talk about that part of her private life at all, at least not publicly, until she was with Ellen.
+But she would change the subject when interviewers asked about her sexuality.
+She didn't talk about that part of her private life at all, at least not publicly, until she was with DeGeneres.

-After dating Anne Hechefor a few headline-making years, DeGeneres first met de Rossi in 2000.
-The actress recalled to The Advocate, "I really never stopped thinking about her, because I just haven't felt that kind of energy with anyone in my life.
+After dating Anne Heche for a few headline-making years, DeGeneres first met de Rossi in 2000.
+"I really never stopped thinking about her," De Rossi recalled to The Advocate, "because I just haven't felt that kind of energy with anyone in my life.
 So there's that."

 By the end of 2005, they were sharing a two-bedroom home in L.A. and parenting three rescue cats.
 (London's Evening Standard, reporting in 2004 that Gregorini was devastated by the sudden breakup, said that de Rossi had moved right in with DeGeneres two weeks after the award show.)

 "It's the first time that I've known in every cell of my being that I'm with somebody for the rest of my life," DeGeneres told People in November 2005.
-She had been in a relationship with photographer Alexandra Hedison for four years when she and de Rossi got together.
+She had been in a relationship with photographer Alexandra Hedison for four years before she and de Rossi got together.